bjsi/incremental-everything/README.md

 ### Features

 - **Incremental Reading**: Read and review your notes, books and websites.
-- **Incremental Video Watching**: Watch and take notes on YouTube videos.
+- **Incremental Video**: Watch and take notes on YouTube videos.
-- **Incremental Writing**: Write your essays and blog posts incrementally over time.
+- **Incremental Writing**: Write your essays and blog posts incrementally.
+- **Incremental Tasks**: Clear out your tasklist between flashcard reviews.
+- **Incremental Exercises**: Spread out textbook exercises over time.
 - Plugin support!
 Any plugin widget can easily integrate with Incremental Everything.
-See the guitar and mathematics examples.
+See the guitar, mathematics and AI Gratitude Journal examples.

 ### Installation